ASE A4 Steering Suspension Practice Test

 Answer D is wrong.
 Both technicians are correct.

-28. After installing a power steering gear, the vehicle's airbag light stays illuminated.
+28. The vehicle's airbag warning light illuminates after replacing the rack and pinion power steering gear.
 Technician A says to adjust the alignment angles to repair this light.
 Technician B says to check for a damaged clockspring.
 Who is correct?

 • A. Technician A